-- 5.45 These procedures do not override the provisions of the Public Interest Disclosures Act 1994.
-Code of conduct complaints that are made as public interest disclosures under that Act are to be managed in accordance with the requirements of that Act, Council's internal reporting policy, and any guidelines issued by the NSW Ombudsman that relate to the management of public interest disclosures. - 5.46 Where a Councillor makes a code of conduct complaint about another Councillor or the General Manager as a public interest disclosure, before the matter may be dealt with under these procedures, the complainant Councillor must consent in writing to the disclosure of their identity as the complainant. - 5.47 Where a complainant Councillor declines to consent to the disclosure of their identity as the complainant under clause 5.46, the General Manager or the Mayor must refer the complaint to the OLG for consideration.
+- 5.45 These procedures do not override the provisions of the Public Interest Disclosures Act 2022.
+Code of conduct complaints that are made as public interest disclosures under that Act are to be managed in accordance with the requirements of that Act, Council's Public Interest Disclosures Policy, and any guidelines issued by the NSW Ombudsman that relate to the management of public interest disclosures. - 5.46 Where a Councillor makes a code of conduct complaint about another Councillor or the General Manager as a public interest disclosure, before the matter may be dealt with under these procedures, the complainant Councillor must consent in writing to the disclosure of their identity as the complainant.
+This clause was inserted when the PID Act 1994 was in force.
+Clause 5.45 describes how code of conduct complaints made as public interest disclosures are handled. - 5.47 Where a complainant Councillor declines to consent to the disclosure of their identity as the complainant under clause 5.46, the General Manager or the Mayor must refer the complaint to the OLG for consideration.
 Such a referral must be made under section 26 of the Public Interest Disclosures Act 1994.
+This clause was inserted when the PID Act 1994 was in force.
+Clause 5.45 describes how code of conduct complaints made as public interest disclosures are handled.